Deploy the Deep Security AMI from AWS Marketplace

 - Subscribe to Deep Security using one of the licensing models.

 When it finishes, a Deep Security management cluster has been deployed into the VPC that you have set up.
-This cluster includes Deep Security public and private elastic load balancers, Deep Security Manager instances, and a highly available multi-AZ RDS instance hosting the Deep Security database and its mirror.
+This cluster includes Deep Security public elastic load balancers (ELBs), Deep Security Manager instances, and a highly available multi-AZ RDS instance for the Deep Security database and its mirror.